ChileBob/Yak/README.md

 - Decrypts AES256 shielded notifications sent by yak-zec
 - Triggers website URI to enable payment processing

-yak-zec :-
+yak-yec :-
-- Zcash fullnode (zcashd) connector/client.
+- Ycash fullnode (zcashd) connector/client.
 - Run it from a terminal AS THE SAME USER that runs zcashd
 - Streams transparent transaction outputs.
 - Streams confirmed (mined) transactions